Amr1977/QuranReciterDeploy/README.md

 To use just download all this repo to any folder and launch run.cmd

-will be adjusted for linux later inshallah.
+currently works for windows but will be adjusted for linux later inshallah.